-• Inclusion-Starting in 2015, SS450.3.2.1.1 presented acceptable paving timeframes and air temperatures with regard to cold weather paving.
-Paving is only to take place between May 1 and October 15 for the Northern Asphalt Zone and April 15 and November 1 for the Southern Asphalt Zone.
+• Inclusion-Per standard specifications paving is only to take place between May 1 and October 15 for the Northern Asphalt Zone and April 15 and November 1 for the Southern Asphalt Zone.
 The air temperature must be 36 °F and rising for surface mixtures and 32 °F and rising for lower layers.
 Paving is not to occur outside of those established parameters.
 If paving must occur beyond those allowable parameters, conversation must take place prior to construction and liability for the material placed would transfer from the contractor to the owner.

-Further, SS450.3.2.6.2 presents additional cold weather requirements for temperatures that drop below 40 °F, requiring that a cold weather paving plan be developed and submitted by the contractor for approval by the owner.
+Further, SS450.3.2.1.2.3 presents additional cold weather requirements for temperatures that drop below 40 °F, requiring that a cold weather paving plan be developed and submitted by the contractor for approval by the owner.
 The paving plan requires the contractor to supply a warm mix asphalt additive to the mixture to aid in compaction, as well as possibly adding additional equipment to the project and modifying production and placement processes.
 This requires an additional bid item to the project documents and a price increase, which need to be included in the project estimated costs.

-Omission-If such cold weather paving provisions are not required, an owner should write a statement omitting SS450.3.2.1.1 and SS450.3.2.1.2 from its bid document requirements.
+• Omission-If such cold weather paving provisions are not required, an owner should write a statement omitting SS450.3.2.1.1 and SS450.3.2.1.2 from its bid document requirements.
 Even if these section are omitted, the contractor will still provide the best quality pavement achievable based on all other standard specification requirements.